mebecker/NVIDIA-Omniverse-Azure-Operations-Twin/README.md

 After above change, you are now ready to install memcached on your Kubernetes cluster.

-- Ensure you are in your working directory to reference the `values.yaml` file you modified in the next steps helm installation.
+- Ensure you are in your working directory to reference the `values.yaml` file during installation.
 - Please follow [these instructions](https://docs.omniverse.nvidia.com/ovas/latest/deployments/infra/installation.html#install-memcached-service)
 to install the memcached service.